Puella Magi Madoka Magica: Magia Exedra

 Puella Magi Madoka Magica: Magia Exedra (魔法少女まどか☆マギカ Magia Exedra, Mahō Shōjo Madoka Magika Magia Exedra) is a Japanese free-to-play role-playing gacha video game developed by f4samurai and Pokelabo and published by Aniplex.
-It is the latest video game in the Puella Magi Madoka Magica media franchise, featuring characters from the main series, its spin-off manga Oriko Magica, and the spin-off game Magia Record.
+It is the latest video game in the Puella Magi Madoka Magica series, featuring characters from the main anime and film series, its spin-off mangas, and the spin-off game Magia Record.
 The latter ended its service shortly after the game's announcement, with players able to transfer their account data from Record to Exedra.

 Gameplay

 Puella Magi Madoka Magica: Magia Exedra is a role-playing video game.
 The player explores dungeons in the form of Witch Labyrinths, and can collect items and experience and battle enemies in a turn-based combat system.
 The gameplay has drawn comparisons to Honkai: Star Rail.

 Plot

 The game features an unnamed main character, taking the role of a now-amnesiac former Magical Girl collecting memories from other Magical Girls with the assistance of a green Kyubey-like character named A-Q. Madoka Kaname (the main character of the original Puella Magi Madoka Magica anime) and Iroha Tamaki (the main character of the Magia Record spin-off) also appear in the game.
 Other characters previously featured in Magia Record, including Ren Isuzu, Sana Futaba, and Ashley Taylor, also return.